Ramadan is the holiest month in the Islamic calendar, where Muslims fast from dawn to sunset as part of Ramadan etiquette.

 Be thoughtful about the types of questions you ask your Muslim colleagues.
 Don’t ask weird questions that may be offensive.
 This also includes questions about body weight issues.

 Rest assured that it’s totally fine to eat in front of us.
 However, don’t offer food or drinks to your Muslim guests during Ramadan.
-There are many other ways of making your Muslim visitors feel welcomed.
+There are many other ways of making your Muslim visitors feel welcome.

 Do’s and Don’ts in Ramadan